Body: Hatchback Year: 17/66

 'Enjoyneering'.
 It's one of those marketing words of course, but it's also a rather apt description of what Spanish maker SEAT sets out to create when it brings us a new car.
 Something beautifully engineered: but with a bit of extra Latin sparkle.
 Something like this, the Iberian brand's much improved fifth generation Ibiza supermini?
 Perhaps.
 The 'beautifully engineered' bit isn't difficult to believe.
 The 'Sociedad Espanola de Automoviles de Turismo' - or 'SEAT' as we better know it - is well used to injecting a little life into the mainstream market.
 In this case, the Spanish maker's position within the Volkswagen Group means that this car is the first of the conglomerate's supermini models to get the empire's sophisticated MQB platform, something that enables weight savings and the addition of extra electronic features borrowed from larger models.
 Plus SEAT reckons buyers will really notice the extra personalisation options, the smarter interior and the additional media connectivity incorporated this time round.
 Will it all be enough to keep this car current against more recent rivals?
 Let's find out.

 This time round, SEAT has had a good look at the engine range.
-It's all petrol-powered for the moment, things kicking off with the old 75PS 1.0 MPI unit at the foot of the range.
+It's nearly all petrol-powered, things kicking off with the old 75PS 1.0 MPI unit at the foot of the range.
 Try your hardest to ignore this aging unit and graduate instead to the far-preferrable (and more economic) 1.0-litre TSI three-cylinder turbo powerplant which produces either 95 or 115PS.
 The four-cylinder 1.5 TSI with active cylinder management (ACT) develops 150PS, while its cylinder deactivation under partial load leads to impressive fuel economy.
 The feebler engines get a five-speed manual gearbox, with a six-speeder used further up the range, where there's also the option of 7-speed DSG auto transmission on the 1.0 TSI 115PS FR model.
+The diesel alternative is a 1.6-litre TDI unit with 80PS.
 As for on the road driving dynamics, well SEAT says these have been improved thanks to the adoption of a hi-tech MQB platform that is 30% stiffer.
 As before, there's an optional 'SEAT Drive Profile' system that offers adaptive damping with two modes - comfort or sports-oriented.
 The Comfort/Sport selector switch also influences the feeling of the power steering and it'll alter the shift times of the DSG gearbox where automatic transmission has been specified.

 Design and Build